illnyang/Playnite.StoreSpoofer/README.md

 # Building

-Download or clone the project, restore the packages and build the project using preferred solution configuration.
+Download or clone the project, restore the packages and copy `BethesdaLibrary.dll` from your Playnite installation to the `external` folder.
+Then build the project using preferred solution configuration.
 All necessary manifest files will be copied to the `/bin/${Configuration}/` folder alongside the binary.

 # Future
 As of now (9/6/2019) [there is no way to introduce custom Metadata Providers](https://github.com/JosefNemec/Playnite/issues/417) .
 A more viable option than this workaround-tier plugin would be to implement a custom Metadata Provider that could search various game stores for a given title and download the data via HTML parsing.
 This could be implemented in four ways: